mandabakah/mortgagecalc/README.md

 This is the work for the take home exercise for Hometap

 Manual Test Plan can be found here: [Test Plan](https://github.com/mandabakah/hometap/blob/main/Test%20Plan%20for%20Interest%20Rate%20Input%20for%20Mortgage%20Calculator.pdf)
-Manual Test Cases can be found here:
+Manual Test Cases can be found here: [Test Cases](https://github.com/mandabakah/hometap/blob/main/Test%20Cases%20for%20'Interest%20Rate'%20input%20for%20Mortgage%20Calculator%20-%20Test%20Cases.pdf)

 ### Instructions to run automated tests: